msh-yi/multicat-data/README.md

 # Multicat

+This repository serves two purposes:
+1. Supporting data and code to generate figures for the publication "Accelerating the Discovery of Catalytic Cooperativity."
+These data and code are contained in the folders `manuscript_figures/`, `oxetane/`, `Pd_coupling`, and `simulation_testing/`.
-*A package to generate catalytic cooperativity landscapes and benchmark pooling/deconvolution algorithms*
+2. Code for *`multicat`, a package to generate catalytic cooperativity landscapes and benchmark pooling/deconvolution algorithms*.
+This package comprises all the python modules in the top-level directory.
+The remainder of this documentation is about **Multicat**.

 ---